Winnipeg camps for 2026

 Find the best camps from across the city

-Find kids’ camps in Winnipeg, MB, listed here.
+Find Winnipeg summer camps and programs listed here.
 These include camps serving neighbourhoods like Charleswood, Corydon, Fort Gary, Fort Whyte, Osborne Village, St. Boniface, St. James, Transcona, and the West and North Ends of the city.
+If you’re comparing Winnipeg summer camps by neighbourhood or program type, start with these listings and find those that fit your schedule.
 Below the listings, parents and kids can learn more about choosing a camp.
 Read more

 ON THIS PAGE